ballerina-platform/ballerina-dev-website/learn/user-guide/structuring-ballerina-code/structuring-ballerina-code.md

 	    target/bin/helloworld.jar
     ```

-5. Execute the `bal run` command to run the program.
+5. Execute the command below to run the program.
+You view the output below.

+    ```bash
+    bal run
+    ```

     You view the output below.

     ```bash
     Compiling source